RicardoJBOF/Project-Scheduler/README.md

 # Interview Scheduler

-Scheduler is a simple, single-page application where students can schedule, edit and cancel appointments with tutors.
+Scheduler is a simple single-page application where students can schedule, edit and cancel appointments with tutors.
 It was created using the React view library.

 ## Functional Requirements